Arthur Bell (engineer): Career in New Zealand

 In 1879, on hearing of proposed large extensions to public works in New Zealand, Bell returned home and took up the position of Assistant Engineer in Otago, working on railway lines, roads, bridges, harbours and waterworks, and living in Dunedin.

 In 1881 and 1882 Bell did surveying work for the Picton-Hurunui Railway and at the end of 1882 he became responsible for all classes of work in Dunedin.
 While there, Bell met Catherine Emily "Katie" Hughes, the second daughter of W. Kersey Hughes of Victoria in Australia.
 On 2 April 1887 they were married at All Saints' Church in Dunedin.
 In 1888 their only child, a daughter, Rena Dillon, was born.

 From 1884 Bell worked mostly on defence works, and in these years he and his family moved to Wellington, where he became Resident Engineer, his work including harbour fortifications.
 He subsequently became engineer for defences for the colony, including submarine mining defence.
-New Zealand authorities at that time were beginning to realise how vulnerable the country was to invasion, and were particularly alarmed about the Russians because of their history of antagonism with the British Empire of which at the time New Zealanders felt very much part.
+New Zealand authorities at that time were beginning to realise how vulnerable the country was to invasion, and were particularly alarmed about the possibility of Russian aggression.

-Later Bell also took on the role of engineer with regard to public buildings and had charge of the designing and construction of a large number of important public buildings in New Zealand.
+Later Bell also took on the role of engineer with regard to public buildings and had charge of the designing and construction of a number of important public buildings in New Zealand.
 In 1890 he was elected a member of the Institute of Civil Engineering.
 As a member of a commission to look into such matters, he also had a hand in the building of a complete system of sewerage and drainage for Wellington City Council.

-These were his achievements by the age of 36; but later in his time working in New Zealand he ran into problems.
-For one thing, he was held totally accountable for the harbour defence forts in every particular, but was prevented by governmental parsimony from travelling outside Wellington personally to superintend progress.
-He overcame this handicap with dexterity, despite frequent clashes with the Minister of Defence, Richard Seddon, known to be a difficult man.